 Account and Store Management

 The settings behind your customer-facing store matter just as much as the front end.
-The way you handle account access, sales channels, and store identity affects security, accountability, and how much manual cleanup you face when something breaks.
+How you handle account access, sales channels, and store identity affects security, accountability, and how much cleanup you face when something breaks.

 Removing Sales Channels